This is Part 6 of our tutorial series on building a membership site with WordPress.

 Monthly – Recurring/Expiring

-If you provide a continuous service or monthly content, you can charge a monthly fee.
+If you provide a continuous service or monthly content, you can charge a recurring monthly fee.
 This fee can continue running indefinitely (i.e. until the user cancels their subscription) or for a fixed period (e.g. 24 months).

 Monthly fees give users better control of their membership subscription (i.e. they don’t feel ‘locked in’ and can cancel anytime) and provide you with continuous cashflow.
 The downside is that users can cancel anytime and this can also affect your cashflow.